duckdb/duckdb/extension/README.md

 This readme explains what types of extensions there are in DuckDB and how to build them.

 # What are DuckDB extensions?
-DuckDB extensions are collections of DuckDB functionality that are logically separated from DuckDBs main codebase.
+DuckDB extensions are libraries containing additional DuckDB functionality separate from the main codebase.
 These extensions can provide added functionality to DuckDB that can/should not live in DuckDB main code for various reasons.
 DuckDB extensions can be built in two ways.
 Firstly, they can be statically linked into DuckDBs executables (duckdb cli, unittest binary, benchmark runner binary, etc).
 Doing so will automatically make them available when using these binaries.